Incarceration and health: Youth incarceration and adult health

 The results for the health outcomes were that child incarceration predicted more adult mobility limitations, adult depression, and adult suicidal thoughts compared to people incarcerated when they were 21 to 24.
 The negative health effects that incarceration can have, especially on children, is a social problem that more people need to focus on.
-With these suffering conditions in mind it is important to note that they do not always go unnoticed.
+They do not always go unnoticed.
 Treatment while incarceration can be provided by medication or therapy within the prison.
 Along with the negative health effects that incarceration can have on children, it also impacts those with HIV.

 Incarceration and HIV

 Incarceration has negative effects on the overall health of people outside or within prison.
-HIV is a virus that attacks the immune system which can be life threating.
+HIV is a virus that attacks the immune system which can be life threatening.
 Every year, around 15% of people with HIV go through a correctional facility in the United States, and 1 in 7 people with HIV are incarcerated every year.
 The article studied the relationship between incarceration and the health of people with HIV and the mediators present in this relationship.
 The first mediator that the article studied was substance use.
 The leading cause of death for people who have been recently released from prison is substance use.
 The other mediators chosen included the overall health of the people taking part in this study, the decreased adherence to the antiretroviral therapy used to suppress HIV symptoms and the narrow engagement in medical care.
 The article conducts research on 1,591 patients with HIV, 47% had previously been incarcerated and evidence shows they were low income African Americans with less than a high school education.

 The researchers used data from the Veterans Aging Cohort Study (VACS) and found 1,591 HIV-infected veterans and collected data about their overall health and unhealthy drug and alcohol use.
 They compared these participants with and without a history of incarceration and by their sociodemographic characteristics such as age, gender, education level, housing, and income and the four mediators discussed previously (substance use, overall health, adherence to antiretroviral therapy, and narrow engagement in medical care) using chi square tests and t tests.